christophefromparis/Arkadin-Workshop/README.md

 We're going to retrieve the weather for your city by using the following SOAP service http://www.webservicex.com/New/Home/ServiceDetail/56

-Firsly, I'm going to show you :tv: how to do that and secondly it's your turn :white_check_mark:
+Firsly, I'm going to show you :tv: how to do this and secondly it's your turn :white_check_mark:

 :muscle: It's time to exercise...
 Create an API proxy (SOAP service) with the WSDL URL http://www.webservicex.com/globalweather.asmx?wsdl and test the API with Postman (or your favorite tool).